 ARC is a non-profit research organization whose mission is to align future machine learning systems with human interests.
 Its current work focuses on developing an “end-to-end” alignment strategy that could be adopted in industry today while scaling gracefully to future ML systems.

 What is “alignment”?
 ML systems can exhibit goal-directed behavior, but it is difficult to understand or control what they are “trying” to do.
 Powerful models could cause harm if they were trying to manipulate and deceive humans.
 The goal of intent alignment is to instead train these models to be helpful and honest.

-Motivation: I believe that modern ML techniques would lead to severe misalignment if scaled up to large enough computers and datasets.
+Motivation: We believe that modern ML techniques would lead to severe misalignment if scaled up to large enough computers and datasets.
 Practitioners may be able to adapt before these failures have catastrophic consequences, but we could reduce the risk by adopting scalable methods further in advance.